Discover the jury which will award the prizes of the 2022 International Choir Competition in Provence.

 A new challenge for her musical career in 2013 is the direction of the choir La Clé des chants d’Hyères and with this formation she gives several concerts in the year, participates as a guest at the Inter-Choral Galas (Hyères, Solliès-Pont, Cavalaire), and the International Choral Festival in Provence, toured in 2017 in Italy to meet local choirs and have a cultural exchange, collaborates with the Toulon Var Mediterranean Orchestra, participates in charity concerts for various associations and encourages meetings with other choirs.
 In 2018, three concerts with Mozart’s Requiem, two of which took place at the Toulon Opera.

-Bob Porter is an English Choral & Orchestra Conductor and Chairman / Artistic Director of the Brandenburg Choral Festival in London.
+Bob Porter is an English Choral & Orchestra Conductor and Chairman / Artistic Director of the Brandenburg Choral Festival of London.

 Robert (Bob) Porter began studying the bassoon aged 11 and at 14 was accepted as a Junior Exhibitioner at the Royal Academy of Music.
 Two years later, after playing with the National Youth Orchestra, he decided to give up all thoughts of a future in maths, and instead began a career which now encompasses Musician, Conductor, Teacher, Concert Promoter and Artistic Director.